shefben/shelltabs/README.md

   Run `Unregister-ShellTabs` before rebuilding if the module is loaded by Explorer.
 - The deskband stores data only in memory.
 You can extend `TabManager` to persist sessions or implement advanced behaviors such as dragging tabs, reordering, or opening new folders in background tabs.
+- When experimenting with list-view coloring, remember that `LVM_SETTEXTCOLOR`/`ListView_SetTextColor` only affects non-selected rows.
+Explorer’s custom draw handler is still required to recolor highlighted or hot items, so keep the `NM_CUSTOMDRAW` path in place even if you also call the global color APIs to set a baseline.

 ## Troubleshooting